Rutgers-CSL/RUCS-Discord-Bot/README.md

 ### Milestones:
   - Figure out structure/languages/plan
+  - Create design plan (very detailed plan of what each component will tell the user)
   - Code a simple Discord bot that can interact with user input (ex. saying hello back)
   - * Get bot to print one dining hall menu
   - Find all APIs we need (Bus, Course, Dining hall, events)